nickyout/webfiberunit/README.md

 This runner has no known issues, but it has not yet used outside its unit tests.

-## WebdriverIO API
+### WebdriverIO API
 See the [WebdriverIO Github repo][io-api-g], and [the webdriver.io website][io-api-s].

 Most commands use CSS or XPath selectors.
-If you use Chrome DevTools, right
+If you use Chrome DevTools, right-click on any html node to get the CSS or XPath selector.

 ## Install
 Because of [synchronize][sync]'s inevitable dependency on [node-fibers][fib], you probably have to install webfiberunit module with sudo/as administrator.
 Run: